-How A Police Killing In America Triggered The Toppling Of A U.K. Slave Trader Statue
+How A U.S. Police Killing Triggered The Toppling Of Statues In U.K. And Belgium

 "It was an electrifying atmosphere," said Michael Jenkins, a filmmaker who has been documenting the battle over Colston's place in the city.
 "I think people just thought, 'Well, today is the day he's got to go.' "

-The toppling of Colston's statue is one of the latest examples in which anti-racism protests in America are reverberating across Europe in a way that just several weeks ago would have been unthinkable.

-On Tuesday, in the Belgian city of Antwerp, authorities took down a statue of King Leopold II, which they plan to put in a museum.
-Earlier, protesters had burned the statue of the Belgian king, whose colonial regime was responsible for the death and mutilation of millions of Congolese people.

-Meanwhile in London, Mayor Sadiq Khan announced a commission on Tuesday to review statues and other landmarks in the British capital, saying that those with links to slavery should go.
+Then on Tuesday morning, London Mayor Sadiq Khan said a commission would review statues and landmarks in the British capital, saying that those with links to slavery should go.

+In the evening, local officials removed the statue of Robert Milligan, who in the early 19th century helped build London's West India Docks, which facilitated the trade of sugar and enslaved people.

 "I don't condone at all any attacks on our police or any disorder or criminal damage," Khan told Britain's Sky News, "but we've got to recognize that our public realm, statues, squares, street names don't accurately reflect our values, or London, in 2020."